logfellow/logstash-logback-encoder/README.md

 </dependency>
 ```

+### File Output
-Use it in your `logback.xml` like this:
+To output logstash compatible JSON to a file, use the `LogstashEncoder` in your `logback.xml` like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>